BenioffOceanInitiative/bbnj/README.md

 The scenarios are located under the package's `inst/app/www/scenarios`, which you can access via the local copy of the repository (for editing) or the installed package (for viewing only; ).

+## Acknowledgements

+### Funding

+This work has been funded by [Pew Charitable Trusts: Protecting Ocean Life on the High Seas](https://www.pewtrusts.org/en/projects/protecting-ocean-life-on-the-high-seas) with support by the [Benioff Ocean Initiative | UC Santa Barbara](https://boi.ucsb.edu/).

+### Algorithm

+Huge thanks to @jeffreyhanson for the excellent [prioritizr](https://prioritizr.net/) conservation prioritization R package that did the heavy lifting.

+### Data

+TODO: Many datasets to acknowledge here...

 ## Developer Notes